ehrpg/qstar/docs/character/index.md

 monsters or even robots, etc. fall under this category and are created using the following rules.

-A character is defined by:

-* A Race,
-* Attributes,
-* Acquisitions,
-* Experience,
-* Secondary Characteristics, and
-* Traits, such as Perks and Flaws.

 ## Race

 See [Races](/character/races).